bitchikogulara/access-control-system/README.md

 npm start
 ```

-Requires a working MongoDB instance + `.env` file.
+You will need a running MongoDB instance and a `.env` file with your connection string.

 ---

 ## Enclosure (3D Design)

-Files will be placed in:
+The 3D model files for the device casing will be placed in:

 ```text
 ./enclosure/
 ```

-Include:
+Here you can include:

-- `.stl` / `.step` CAD files
+- `.stl` / `.step` files
-- Photos of printed enclosure
+- Photos of the printed and assembled enclosure (`./docs/images/enclosure-*.jpg`)

-Example gallery section:
+Example gallery:

 ```md
 ### Enclosure Photos